-Stake delegation
+3.4 Stake delegation

-Holders of Q Tokens can further delegate all or part of their Q Tokens to Validator Nodes or candidates for Validator Node positions, thereby increasing the number of Q Tokens staked to the respective Validator Node or candidate for a Validator Node position.
+Holders of Q Tokens can delegate all or part of their Q Tokens to Validator Nodes or candidates for Validator Node positions, thereby increasing the number of Q Tokens staked to the respective Validator Node or candidate for a Validator Node position.
 While Q Tokens are staked, they cannot be spent or otherwise moved.
 Staked Q Tokens are time-locked and can be unlocked with a waiting period.
-However, staking Q Tokens to a Validator Node does not limit the Q Token holder's ability to participate in governance votes in Q. For the service which they provide for the Q network, Validator Nodes and Q Token Holders who delegate Q Tokens receive a reward in the form of additional Q Tokens.
+However, staking Q Tokens to a Validator Node does not limit the Q Token holder's ability to participate in governance votes in Q. For the service which they provide for the security of the Q network, Q Token Holders who delegate Q Tokens to Validator Nodes receive a reward in the form of additional Q Tokens.
+Stake delegation promotes competition between Validator Nodes and supports the decentralization of the Q network.